 Since it’s a recent model, the Sony VW500′s hardware has sufficient bandwidth to accept 4K/2160p video at 50 and 60 frames per second.
 This is in opposition to the earlier VW1000ES, which originally shipped before the standardisation of HDMI 2.0, and therefore only supported up to 30fps at 3840×2160 (Ultra HDTV resolution) and 24fps at 4096×2160 (4K Digital Cinema resolution).
 A hardware update for that projector is said to be forthcoming.

 As with all current consumer content, these inputs are limited to accepting 8-bit, 4:2:0 video.
-We’d hope that a future 4K optical disc standard (be it called Blu-ray or otherwise) will move to at least 10-bit 4:2:2, and if that does turn out to be the case, it’d be nice if videophile users who want to get every last pixel’s worth of quality may be served by a hardware update in much the same way as VW1000 early adopters are receiving a (paid) upgrade to input of the VPL-VW500ES’s standard.
+We’d hope that a future 4K optical disc standard (be it called Blu-ray or otherwise) will move to at least 10-bit 4:2:2, and if that does turn out to be the case, it would be nice if videophile users who want to get every last pixel’s worth of quality may be served by a hardware update in much the same way as VW1000 early adopters are receiving a (paid) upgrade to input of the VPL-VW500ES’s standard.
 This is all pure speculation on our part, though.

 The same sleek Sony projector menus make a comeback on the VPLVW500ES, only they’re now styled in a new, thinner font.
 The top-level picture mode is called [Calib.
 Preset], and there are no less than 9 choices.
 [Cinema Film 1] and [Cinema Film 2] are our recommended starting points.